On-Page SEO Company

 Search Intent Alignment

 Search Intent Alignment means confirming the page is targeting the right query for the right buyer before any element-level work starts.
-Most on-page SEO work skips this step — keywords get assigned to existing pages without checking whether the page can satisfy the query Google is rewarding.
+Most on-page SEO work skips this step — keywords get assigned to existing pages without checking if the page can satisfy the query Google is rewarding.

 Keyword Architecture